A long range communication protocol used, for example, for remote counting applications over the Internet-of-Things.

 The system uses very little energy when communicating with sensors.
 Batteries can last for 10 to 15 years.

-In default mode (A), communication is initiated by the end device (such as the counter).
+In default mode (class A), communication is initiated by the end device (such as the counter).
 The device can communicate at any time.
 It then leaves a window to receive instructions.
 This is the lowest power consumption mode.
 In other modes the network server can initiate communications.
 Modes can be switched to save power.

 Open StandardLoRaWAN is an global open protocol for wireless communication of real-time data.
-The standard was invented and is maintained by the LoRa Alliance, an association of collaborating members.
+The standard was invented and is maintained by the LoRa Alliance, an non-profit association of collaborating members.

 Lorawan can be used underground and will penetrate concrete.

-Thousands of Devices from a Single Gateway
+Many Devices from a Single Gateway

 Systems are deployed on public or private networks.
 LoRaWAN uses Advanced Encryption Standard (AES) and 128-bit cryptographic keys and algorithms.